-- Sales Events MUST be reported to each applicable Carrier you are representing. - Each Carrier has their own process and time-frame requirements Make sure you know how/ when to report your events. - If an event must be cancelled, know each Carriers process and time-frame requirements. - If cancelled within the minimum required time-frame, a representative should still be present to notify potential attendees of the cancellation (stay at least a half an hour past the scheduled start time). - Gifts, Snacks, or any promotional items must not exceed the "Nominal Gift" limit of \$15. - Sign-in Sheets must be optional. - Cannot require attendees to provide contact information. - Sales Events in Healthcare settings are permitted in common areas such as hospital or nursing home cafeterias or community, recreational, or conference rooms. - In Pharmacies, you must be "outside" of the areas where individuals wait for services from or interact with pharmacy providers and/or obtain medications (typically at least 15 ft away from the counter)
+- Sales Events MUST be reported to each applicable Carrier you are representing. - Each Carrier has their own process and time-frame requirements Make sure you know how/when to report your events. - If an event must be cancelled, know each Carriers process and time-frame requirements.
+If cancelled within the minimum required time-frame, a representative should still be present to notify potential attendees of the cancellation (stay at least a half an hour past the scheduled start time). - Cannot host a sales/marketing event within 12 hrs of an educational event at the same location - "same location" means in the same building or any adjacent buildings. - Gifts, Snacks, or any promotional items must not exceed the "Nominal Gift" limit of \$15. - Sign-in Sheets must be optional. - Cannot require attendees to provide contact information. - Sales Events in Healthcare settings are permitted in common areas such as hospital or nursing home cafeterias or community, recreational, or conference rooms. - In Pharmacies, you must be "outside" of the areas where individuals wait for services from or interact with pharmacy providers and/or obtain medications (typically at least 15 ft away from the counter)

-EDUCATIONAL VS SALES EVENTS - DO'S AND DON'TS:
+EDUCATIONAL VS. SALES EVENTS - DO'S AND DON'TS

-CTIVITY EDUCATIONAL SALES
+ACTIVITY EDUCATIONAL SALES

-File With CMS (via the applicable Carrier/s) No Required
+ile With CMS (via the applicable Carrier/s) No Required

-Host Event at a Public Venue Required Required
+lost Event at a Public Venue Required Required

-Conduct Lead Generating Activities Yes Yes
+Conduct Lead Generating Activities No Yes

 Distribute/Collect Enrollment Applications No Yes

-Distribute/Collect SOA Forms for a Later Meeting Yes Yes

-Provide Business Cards Yes Yes
+Distribute/Collect SOA Forms for a Later Meeting Provide Business Cards No Yes Yes Yes

 Distribute Marketing Materials No Yes

 Discuss Plans Offered No Yes

 Distribute Sales/Plan Materials No Yes

-Provide Giveaways displaying agent Contact Info Yes Yes
+Provide Giveaways displaying agent Contact nfo Provide Cash or Cash Equivalents as Yes Yes

-Provide Gift Cards/Certs, Cash, etc. as giveaways No No
+giveaways No No

 Meals Allowed Yes No

 Snacks Allowed Yes Yes

 Nominal Gifts Allowed Yes Yes

 Nominal gift value of \$15 Retail Value Limit Applies Yes Yes

 Restrict Event Admission No No

-Provide educational materials on healthcare topics Yes Yes